soniah/blog/content/posts/2011-03-14-bjj-brisbane-5-mar-2011.md

 {{% youtube 0amAUYuoc8A %}}

-Thanks Cara for being a strong but friendly opponent -- I&#8217;m sure we&#8217;ll meet on the mats again!
+Thanks Cara for being a strong but friendly opponent -- I'm sure we'll meet on the mats again!

 My other team mates (Arron and Les) were both &#8220;on fire&#8221;.
-I didn&#8217;t get to see many of their grapples as I was working on the tables, but I did manage to record this one of Les:
+I didn't get to see many of their grapples as I was working on the tables, but I did manage to record this one of Les:

 <!-- youtube?? -->

 Also, I got a video of Cara Johnson versus Laura Ng in the Opens.
 For some reason (a blond moment?)
-I didn&#8217;t enter into the Opens -- duh!
+I didn't enter into the Opens -- duh!

 <!-- youtube?? -->